 Helena wondered if this exquisite android had the equivalent of tear glands.
 They both sat silently for a bit and then Helena reminded, "You were saying that you were together like that for a couple of decades.
 Tell me more about that time."

 After several seconds pause Fawn began again, softly, "We began to work together on the music.
 At first it took the form of him asking my opinion and me making some suggestions.
 Gradually it grew to where we became as one.
 He was always the creator.
-He always attributed that to a special madness humans have.
-He believed AIs are too sane, and tried to help me learn how to create too, but I was happiest weaving layers around his central themes, adding to and supporting his work.
+He believed that was due to a special madness humans have, and that AIs are too sane, and tried to help me learn how to create too, but I was happiest weaving layers around his central themes, adding to and supporting his work.
 And it freed him to explore the furthest reaches of his creativity.
 In that time he produced works like nobody before in all of history; music that brought people from tears of grief to ecstatic joy and back again.
 Pieces that lasted for hours but somehow felt like only minutes.
 Pieces so complex that the hundredth listening still brings forth new experiences."
 Fawn shook her head gently.
 "They called him a genius, but that's a pale, inadequate word to describe what he was.
-He was transcendant."
+He was transcendent."

 "You've given no interviews in the three years since he died, keeping to yourself, maintaining his music foundation, and continuing to produce music yourself."

 Fawn looked up at Helena and seemed to become smaller, more frail.
 "When he died, in that bed... my world came to an end."
 Fawn effortfully rose from her armchair and seemed almost to drift across to the bed.
 She sat on its edge and caressed a pillow with one of her fragile hands.
 "But he asked me to promise that I would honor him by making sure his music foundation continued to find and sponsor musicians, especially young musicians.
 He also asked that I continue to compose music, and I've tried, but not very well..."